true-happiness/true-happiness.github.io/_posts/2016-03-10-why-am-i-unhappy-4.markdown

 <blockquote>You can't change or erase what happened in the past, all you can change is your attitude toward it.</blockquote>

 Mistake in life is not to be taken lightly.
-For some, one mistake could define who they are and enslaves our lives in an unending quest to redeem or fix the mistake that we have done in the past.
+For some, one mistake could define who they are and enslave our lives in an unending quest to redeem or fix the mistake that we have done in the past.
 So let's first begin by understanding what mistake is and how it effects our happiness.

 <h2>Understanding the Nature of Life Mistake</h2>